djsaunde/spiketorch/CONTRIBUTING.md

 where `[origin]` is the name of the remote repository, and `[branch-name]` is the name of the branch you have developed on.

 To merge your changes into the `master` branch (the definitive version of the project's code), open a pull request on the [webpage](https://github.com/djsaunde/spiketorch) of the project.
 You can select the `base` branch (typically `master`, to merge changes _into_ the definitive version of the code) and the `compare` branch (say, `dan`, if I added a new feature locally and want to add it to the project code).
 You may add an optional extended description of your pull request changes.
+If there are merge conflicts at this stage, you may fix these using GitHub's pull request review interface.

 Assign reviewer(s) from the group of project contributors to perform a code review of your pull request.
 If the reviewer(s) are happy with your changes, you may then merge it in to the `master` branch. _Code review is crucial for the development of this project_, as the whole team should be held accountable for all changes.